jureuk7/KakaoTalkBot-sources/README.md

 # KakaoTalkBot-sources
- This is a space created to share the KakaoTalkBot source.
+ ~~This is a space created to share the KakaoTalkBot source.~~ Deprecated.